jazlab/medicine_paper/README.md

 ## Reproducing MEDiCINe Paper Figures

 This repository contains code to generate all the main text results in the MEDiCINe paper.
-Each notebook in `./figures/` produces one of these results.
+Each notebook in the [figures](./figures) directory produces one of these results.
 All data needed to generate these is available for download at [https://osf.io/acu8j/files/osfstorage#](https://osf.io/acu8j/files/osfstorage#).
 You can reproduce the MEDiCINe paper results by taking the following steps: